ScienceSoft Talks about Effective Sales Enablement

 Specific business situations (e.g., differentiated experience for internal and external users)

-Though each business case is individual, we typically assume $70,000 to be a reasonable starting cost for a full-function sales portal.
+The average cost of sales portal development varies between $70,000 and $150,000.
 Investing this much, you will be able to create a repository for your sales and marketing materials existing in different formats and configure the required search capabilities.

 The main value that a sales portal creates is an opportunity to earn trust of prospects and leads, and with that increase sales velocity.
 Each of the factors below can be seen as contributing to general ROI: